Samamak1/green-tech-vault/green-tech-vault-impact/client/README.md

 ## License

-This project is proprietary and owned by Green Tech Vault.
+This project is proprietary and owned by RYGNeco.